How to choose a driving school

 P.S.
 Midrive has an average pass time of 30 hours, that’s 17 hours below the UK average!

 The internet is a fantastic resource for sourcing driving school reviews.
 The important thing is to make sure you use independent sources.
-Don’t just read the reviews on a school’s homepage as these will only be the best reviews they’ve received.
-And there’s no guarantee they weren’t written by the school itself!
+Don’t just read the reviews on a driving school’s homepage as these will only be the best reviews they’ve received.
+And there’s no guarantee they weren’t written by the school of motoring itself!

 The best places to find reliable reviews are sites like Driving School Reviews, Trustpilot, and Google.
 They allow you to find good and bad reviews, and give companies a chance to graciously own their failures.
 Often a company’s response to criticism is a better indicator of their customer service than the criticism itself!